 |---|---|---|---|

-Pick the NiteRider Lumina Micro 950 for daily commuting — faster recharge, a focused beam that won't blind oncoming drivers, and a bombproof handlebar strap.
-Pick the Lezyne Macro Drive 1400+ if you ride unlit trails or gravel after dark — the extra 450 lumens, USB-C charging, and tool-free dial mount are worth the bigger body.
+Pick the NiteRider Lumina Micro 950 for daily commuting - lighter, cheaper on Amazon right now, and the focused beam stays out of oncoming drivers' eyes.
+Pick the Lezyne Macro Drive 1400+ if you ride unlit trails or gravel after dark - the extra 450 lumens, IPX7 sealing, and GoPro-compatible mount are worth the bigger body.

-NiteRider Lumina Micro 950 — lower MSRP and a better-shaped beam for road use.
+NiteRider Lumina Micro 950 - under $60 on Amazon for 950 lm, USB-C, and a beam shape designed for road use.

 Our sizing guides and category pages help you narrow the field.